network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 One of the configuration parameters for the test is an upper bound on the number of parallel load-generating connections.
 We recommend a default value for this parameter of 16.

-### Parallel vs Sequential Uplink and Downlink
+### Concurrent vs Sequential Uplink and Downlink

-Poor responsiveness can be caused by queues in either (or both) the upstream and the downstream direction.
+Poor responsiveness can be caused by bloated queues in either (or both) the upstream and the downstream direction.
 Furthermore, both paths may differ significantly due to access link conditions (e.g., 5G downstream and LTE upstream) or routing changes